WBTT invited back to festival for fourth time

-Westcoast Black Theatre Troupe has been recognized with its fourth invitation to perform during the National Black Theatre Festival, which takes place July 29-Aug.
+Westcoast Black Theatre Troupe (WBTT) has been recognized with its fourth invitation to perform during the National Black Theatre Festival, taking place July 29 — Aug.
 3 in Winston-Salem, North Carolina.
-WBTT will perform “Soul Man,” a musical revue that WBTT founder and artistic director Nate Jacobs created and adapted; the Troupe debuted this show during its 2017-18 season.
+WBTT will perform “Soul Man,” a musical revue that WBTT founder and artistic director Nate Jacobs created and adapted; the Troupe debuted this show during its 2017-2018 season.

-Prior to the departure of the WBTT contingent for Winston-Salem, on July 26 the organization is hosting a sizzling “Soul Man Send-Off Soirée” at Michael’s On East.
-Local fans are invited to attend and enjoy a delicious Low Country boil buffet dinner, full bar, and a 45-minute excerpt from “Soul Man.”
-Tickets are $100 (proceeds will offset festival costs) and are available at westcoastblacktheatre.org or by calling the Box Office: 941-366-1505.
+Prior to the WBTT contingent’s departure for Winston-Salem July 26, it will host a sizzling “Soul Man Send-Off Soirée” at Michael’s On East.
+Fans are invited to attend and enjoy a delicious Low Country boil buffet dinner, full bar, and a 45-minute excerpt from “Soul Man.”
+Tickets are $100 (proceeds will offset festival costs), available by calling the box office, 941-366-1505, or at westcoastblacktheatre.org.

-The music of “Soul Man” is mined from the 1960s, a time when America was an uneasy place: the battle for civil rights was ongoing, international tensions were at an all-time high, and the country lost President John F. Kennedy and Dr. Martin Luther King Jr. to assassins’ bullets.
-The popular music of the time incorporated emotions and concepts tied to the decade’s social upheaval while offering a hopeful look at better, more peaceful days to come.
+The music of “Soul Man” is mined from the 1960s, an uneasy time in America — the battle for civil rights was ongoing, international tensions were at an all-time high, and the country lost President John F. Kennedy and Dr. Martin Luther King Jr. to assassins’ bullets.
+The popular music of the time incorporated emotions tied to the decade’s social upheaval while offering a hopeful look at better, more peaceful days to come.

-Audiences of “Soul Man” will hear some of the most recognizable tunes of the ‘60s, made popular by artists including Sam Cooke, Jackie Wilson, Sam & Dave, James Brown, Otis Redding, The Temptations, Solomon Burke, Ray Charles and more.
+Audiences of “Soul Man” will hear some of the most recognizable tunes of the ‘60s, made popular by artists including Sam Cooke, Jackie Wilson, James Brown, Otis Redding, The Temptations, Ray Charles, and more.

-“It is a tremendous honor for our organization to enjoy four consecutive invitations to this renowned international event,” WBTT executive director Julie Leach said.
-“Not only does this offer an opportunity to share our work with fans of the theater from around the world.
-It also provides our most passionate organizational leaders and supporters with the chance to experience a joyful celebration of Black theater and see what other groups are doing.
+“It is a tremendous honor for our organization to enjoy four consecutive invitations to this renowned international event,” said WBTT executive director Julie Leach.
+“Not only does this offer an opportunity to share our work with fans of the theater from around the world, it also provides our most passionate organizational leaders and supporters with the chance to experience a joyful celebration of Black theater and see what other groups are doing.
 It’s really quite a memorable week!”

 The National Black Theatre Festival is the international outreach program of the North Carolina Black Repertory Co., founded in 1979.
 The festival has been held biennially since 1989 and attracts thousands of national and international patrons, theater professionals, and scholars.
 Programming this year will include a film festival, a teen showcase, workshops, seminars, an international colloquium, several dozen mainstage productions, and a fringe festival.
 For more information and tickets, go to nbtf.org.